filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Sector

-Storage miners store data on behalf of the Filecoin network in fixed-size blocks of data called _sectors_.
+Storage providers store data on behalf of the Filecoin network in fixed-size blocks of data called _sectors_.

 ## Slash

-When a [fault](#fault) is registered for a [sector](#sector), the Filecoin network will _slash_ the [storage miner](#storage-miner) that is supposed to be storing the sector; that is, it will assess penalties to the miner (to be paid out of the [collateral](#collateral) fronted by the miner) for their failure to uphold their pledge of storage.
-When slashing takes place, the power a miner earns for the associated sector is subtracted from the miner's total power for the purposes of [election](#election).
+When a [fault](#fault) is registered for a [sector](#sector), the Filecoin network will _slash_ the [storage provider](#storage-provider) that is supposed to be storing the sector; that is, it will assess penalties to the provider (to be paid out of the [collateral](#collateral) fronted by the provider) for their failure to uphold their pledge of storage.
+When slashing takes place, the power a provider earns for the associated sector is subtracted from the provider's total power for the purposes of [election](#election).

-## Storage miner
+## Storage provider

-A _storage miner_ is a Filecoin participant that stores data on behalf of the network.
-Storage miners are rewarded for this service through payments by clients that contract their services, as well as by periodic authorization to extend the Filecoin [blockchain](#blockchain) with [blocks](#block) of their own creation.
-When they create a block, storage miners are rewarded with newly minted [FIL](#fil), as well as the transaction fees they can levy on other participants seeking to include [messages](#message) in the block.
+A _storage provider_ is a Filecoin participant that stores data on behalf of the network.
+Storage providers are rewarded for this service through payments by clients that contract their services, as well as by periodic authorization to extend the Filecoin [blockchain](#blockchain) with [blocks](#block) of their own creation.
+When they create a block, storage providers are rewarded with newly minted [FIL](#fil), as well as the transaction fees they can levy on other participants seeking to include [messages](#message) in the block.

 ## Storage power

-A [storage miner's](#storage-miner) _storage power_ is a value roughly proportional to the amount of storage capacity they make available on behalf of the network via [capacity commitments](#capacity-commitment) or [storage deals](#deal).
-Storage power is used to select storage miners for rewards in proportion to their contributions to the total network storage capacity.
+A [storage provider's](#storage-provider) _storage power_ is a value roughly proportional to the amount of storage capacity they make available on behalf of the network via [capacity commitments](#capacity-commitment) or [storage deals](#deal).
+Storage power is used to select storage providers for rewards in proportion to their contributions to the total network storage capacity.

 ## Zero-knowledge succinct non-interactive argument of knowledge (zk-SNARK)